bplmaps/lmec-main-site/content/articles/neponset.md

 ##### Papermaking

+ {{< figure src="/uploads/2022-04-12/paper-mill1.jpeg" caption="This [map](https://www.dorchesteratheneum.org/project/neponset-river-mills/) from Howard Wallingford's _Papermaking on the Neponset_ cites the 1728 Act for the Encouragement of Making Paper." class="figure-right" >}}

 Papermaking operations are one of the river's oldest industrial histories, dating back to 1728 when the [Massachusetts legislature](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/viewer.html?pdfurl=https%3A%2F%2Fwww.americanantiquarian.org%2FFindingaids%2Fdaniel_henchman.pdf&clen=415479&chunk=true) chartered the first paper mill north of New Jersey.

- {{< figure src="/uploads/2022-04-12/paper-mill1.jpeg" caption="This [map](https://www.dorchesteratheneum.org/project/neponset-river-mills/) from Howard Wallingford's _Papermaking on the Neponset_ cites the 1728 Act for the Encouragement of Making Paper." class="figure-right" >}}

-legacies lies in the papermaking industry.
-Initial operations began in 1729 by local publisher and bookseller Daniel Henchman after the 1728 passing of the "Act for the Encouragement of Making Paper."
-Almost 50 years later,

-Tileston & Hollingsworth Co.

-{{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/6798,4660,1428,880/full/0/default.jpg" class="popupTooltip" target="blank" >}} Tileston & Hollingsworth Co.{{</popup>}}
+Almost 50 years later, in 1773, a man named [George Clark](https://www.google.com/books/edition/American_Paper_Mills_1690_1832/vrbuwbBJZrQC?hl=en&gbpv=1&dq=george+clark+paper+mill+boston&pg=PA94&printsec=frontcover) began construction of a paper mill on the remnants of a lumber mill but did not have much business success.
+Over the next 30 years, the mill bounded from Abigail Quincy, to Patrick Connor and William Sumner, and finally to Edmund Tileston and Mark Hollingsworth of the {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/6798,4660,1428,880/full/0/default.jpg" class="popupTooltip" target="blank" >}} Tileston & Hollingsworth Co.{{</popup>}}

 {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:x633ff67c/1833,2611,1321,994/full/0/default.jpg" class="popupTooltip" target="blank" >}} paper mill{{</popup>}}